env0-labs/env0.adventure/README.md

-﻿# env0.adventure — v0
+﻿# env0.adventure

-## What this is

-A **minimal, old-school Choose Your Own Adventure engine** written in C#.
+A deliberately minimal, old-school **Choose Your Own Adventure engine** written in C#.

-This is a deliberately constrained experiment to prove that:
-- a tiny, boring core can exist,
-- it can be reasoned about easily,
-- and it can later be rendered by something like Godot without rewriting the logic.

-This is **not** a game yet.
-This is **not** a framework.
+This project is built in small, frozen versions.
-This is a working foundation that can be thrown away without regret.
+Each version defines a clear endpoint, is completed, and then left alone.

+If it feels boring, it’s working.

 ---

-## v0 Success Criteria
+## v0 — Frozen

-The experiment is considered **successful** if all of the following are true:

-### Backend
+### What v0 is

-- One navigable area consisting of multiple connected locations
+v0 is a proof of viability.

+It demonstrates that:
+- a minimal CYOA loop can exist,
-- One simple activity that can be completed
+- the engine can be reasoned about end-to-end,
-- Pure C# logic with no UI concerns

-### Frontend (for later)
-- Single static screen
-- Simple CRT-style visual treatment
-- No audio
-- No reactive or dynamic FX

-If these conditions are met, v0 is complete.
-Anything beyond this is explicitly out of scope.
+- state, choices, and transitions are explicit,
+- and the game terminates cleanly.

+v0 is complete and **must not be extended**.

 ---

-## Core Design Principles

-### 1. Extreme Simplicity
-- No AI
-- No parser
-- No free text input
-- No dynamic narrative systems
-- No clever abstractions

-Choices are **numbered**.
-Players select options like a traditional CYOA book.

----

-### 2. Hard Separation of Concerns
+### v0 Success Criteria (met)

+- One navigable area
+- One simple activity
-- **Engine**: game logic and state transitions
+- Explicit start and explicit end
-- **Model**: pure data definitions
-- **Runtime**: orchestration / harness code

-There is **no UI code** in this project.
-Godot (or any other renderer) will be a *dumb* consumer of engine output later.

----

-### 3. Explicit State Only
+- Numbered choices only
+- Disabled choices shown with reasons

-Game state consists of:
+- State consists only of:
     - `currentSceneId`
-- a dictionary of boolean flags
+    - boolean flags

-There are:
+Canonical v0 example:
-- no counters
+- A hallway
+- A locked door
-- no timers
+- A kitchen
-- no implicit history
-- no notion of time

-If something matters, it is made explicit.
+- The game ends

 ---

-### 4. Static Scenes, Dynamic Choices
+### v0 Constraints (non-negotiable)

+- No AI
+- No parser / free-text input
+- No inventory
+- No counters or timers
-- Scene text is static and never changes
+- No conditional scene text
-- All variability lives in **choices**
-- Choices are always visible
-- Choices may be disabled, with a reason shown
+- No save/load

-No hidden options.
+- No UI
-No guessing what the engine is doing.
+- No engine awareness of success or failure

+v0 exists to prove the **shape**, not the scale.

 ---

-### 5. Ordered Effects, No Logic Inside Data

-Choices execute an **ordered list of effects**, such as:
-- set a flag
-- clear a flag
-- move to another scene

-Rules:
-- exactly one scene transition per choice
-- scene transition must be last
-- no conditionals inside effects
-- no loops
-- no reuse

-The engine is dumb by design.
+## v0.1 — Defined

+v0.1 extends v0 **horizontally**, not vertically.

+It adds enough interactivity to make JSON authoring worthwhile, without introducing new systems or abstractions.

 ---

-### 6. Explicit Start and End

-- The game starts at an explicitly defined scene
-- The game ends when an `IsEnd = true` scene is reached
-- The engine has no concept of success or failure

-Meaning belongs to the story, not the engine.
+### What v0.1 adds

+- Story content authored in **JSON**
+- All scenes, choices, and effects loaded at startup
+- A small navigable space of **4–5 rooms**
+- Basic navigation between rooms
+- One simple gated interaction using flags
+- One explicit end scene (`IsEnd = true`)

+Example scope:
+- Hallway
+- Kitchen
+- Living room
+- Bedroom
+- Cupboard or utility space

+Navigation should feel like moving through a mundane physical space.

 ---

-### 7. Fail Fast, Always

-Invalid data causes the program to crash loudly:
+### What v0.1 keeps the same

+- Numbered choices only
+- Choices always visible
+- Disabled choices shown with a reason
+- State remains:
+    - `currentSceneId`
+    - boolean flags only
+- Effects remain limited to:
+    - `SetFlag`
+    - `ClearFlag`
-- missing scenes
+    - `GotoScene`
+- Exactly one scene transition per choice
-- invalid transitions
+- Fail-fast on invalid data
-- malformed effects

-This is intentional.
-This is a developer tool, not a consumer product.
+The engine remains intentionally dumb.

 ---

-## Current State (v0)

-At the v0 endpoint, the project will:

-- Run as a console application
-- Present a scene description
-- Show numbered choices
-- Allow the player to select a choice
-- Execute effects
-- Transition between scenes
+### v0.1 Success Criteria

+v0.1 is complete when:

+- The player can navigate between **at least 4 rooms**
+- At least one route or room is gated by a flag
-- Reach an end scene and terminate
+- The objective can be completed, reaching an end scene

-The canonical v0 example is:
-- A hallway
-- A kitchen
-- A locked door
-- A single successful interaction
-- The game ends

-Nothing more.
+- All story content is loaded from JSON
+- Invalid or malformed JSON crashes loudly with a clear error
+- Behaviour is predictable and traceable

+If adding JSON changes engine behaviour, v0.1 has failed.

 ---

-## What This Is Not (Yet)

-Explicitly out of scope for v0:
+### What v0.1 explicitly does NOT add

-- Free-text input
+- No parser or verb/noun input
-- Verb/noun parsing
+- No inventory system
+- No conditional scene text
-- Inventory systems
+- No counters, timers, or progression systems
+- No save/load
-- AI or procedural narrative
+- No UI or rendering work
-- Save/load
-- Time-based mechanics
-- env0.terminal integration
+- No Godot integration
-- Reuse systems or templates
+- No attempt at extensibility or tooling

-These may be explored later, but **not as extensions of v0**.
+v0.1 exists to prove **authorability**, not flexibility.

 ---

-## Why This Exists

-This project exists to:
-- regain momentum after over-engineering
-- prove a minimal core can work
-- provide a stable base for later experimentation
-- avoid premature abstraction

-If v0 feels boring, it’s working.

----

-## Next Steps (after v0)

-Possible future directions (not commitments):
-- JSON-authored story graphs
-- Godot-based renderer
-- Alternative input modes
-- Separate game states (e.g. terminal mode)
-- More complex interactions layered *on top*, not baked in

-None of these affect the definition of v0.

----

 ## Status

-**v0 is considered complete when the kitchen is reachable and the game ends.**

-No more.
-No less.
+- **v0**: complete and frozen on `main`
+- **v0.1**: active development branch

+The kitchen still exists.
+Now there are a few more rooms.
+Nothing else gets invented.